Geetima2021/vsdpcvrd/README.md

 All the netlist are available along this path inside openlane_working_dir``${OPENLANE_ROOT}/designs/rvmyth/tt025C1v80/results/synthesis/``.
 The openLANE sta results is available in the following path of the openlane_working_dir``${OPENLANE_ROOT}/designs/rvmyth/tt025C1v80/reports/synthesis/``.

 For more infomation on the OpenLANE flow process visit this [repository](https://gitlab.com/gab13c/openlane-workshop).
-For A quick look on the openLANE interactive visit [here](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/source/advanced_readme.md)
+For information on the step by step procedure of the openLANE interactive flow visit this [page](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/source/advanced_readme.md) in openlane repository.

 Note: OpenLANE does sta analysis for a set of min max libraries.